tfmart/CSFloatKit/README.md

 ## Usage

-To get started, you will need to create an instance of `FloatConfiguration` and configure it with either an item inspect link or using the S, A, D and M parameters from an inspect link.
+To get started, you will need to create an instance of `SWGOConfiguration` and configure it with either an item inspect link or using the S, A, D and M parameters from an inspect link.

 * Initiating with an inspect link

 ```
-let configuration = FloatConfiguration(inspectLink: "steam://rungame/730/76561202255233023/+csgo_econ_action_preview%20S76561198084749846A698323590D7935523998312483177")
+let configuration = SWGOConfiguration(inspectLink: "steam://rungame/730/76561202255233023/+csgo_econ_action_preview%20S76561198084749846A698323590D7935523998312483177")
 ```

 * Initiating with the S, A, D, M parameters

 ```
-let configuration = FloatConfiguration(inventoryParameter: nil, aParameter: "13874827217", dParameter: "4649025583329100061", marketParameter: "2608048286785948758")
+let configuration = SWGOConfiguration(inventoryParameter: nil, aParameter: "13874827217", dParameter: "4649025583329100061", marketParameter: "2608048286785948758")
 ```

-After the setting up the configuration, create an instance of  `FloatRequester` to create a float request
+After the setting up the configuration, create an instance of  `SWGORequester` to create a float request

 ```
-let request = FloatRequester(configuration: config) { (skin, error) in
+let request = SWGORequester(configuration: config) { (skin, error) in

 }
 ```